VitorRibeiroCustodio/rich-text-editor-poc/README.md

  - [x] Should support UTF-8 encoded languages
  - [ ] Can interact with text - highlighting, clicking, additional styles, react component inside of the text
  - [ ] Must support pins and events, other things nice to have
- - [x] We can configure for right to left writing.
-Did it using a CSS property.
-Didn't find any native support
+ - [x] We can configure for right to left writing. **- Did it using a CSS property.
+Didn't find any native support**

  **Notes**: